pulimeng/DeepDrug3D/README.md

 # Usage

-The package provides both prediction and training modules.
+The package provides prediction, training and visualization modules.

 1. The prediction module